xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 used to mimic the behavior of current/instantaneous PM.

 ### Performance Measurement History
-Data collected using the PM infra is stored on the router for a number of time periods.
+Data collected using the PM Engine is stored on the router for a number of time periods.
 The following table lists how many historical periods are stored for each time period.